 The Enzyme way is to “teach you how to fish” rather then “feed you fish”.
 Enzyme and its strategic partners believe in skills transfer and capacity building to significantly increase the internal capabilities of our clients to enable sustainable improvement.

-Through the Enzyme Institute we have programs for the structured transfer of the appropriate knowledge, skills and tools:
+We have programs for the structured transfer of the appropriate knowledge, skills and tools:

 - Courses conducted by our strategic partners